Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

 \subsubsection{Proof of Proposition~\ref{prop:Gij}(ii)}

-The second equality follows directly from part (i), the continuity of $Q$, and Proposition~\ref{prop:Gij^N}.
+Let $i\le j$.
+The second equality in the claim \eqref{eqn:2.28} follows directly from Proposition~\ref{prop:Gij^N}, part (i), and the continuity of $Q$.
 To prove the first equality, we first prove $P_{ij}^N(g, T) \to P_{ij}(g, T)$.
 This argument is adapted from \cite{BBS2015}.
 Notice if a walk never reaches $\pm N$, then it contributes the same to $E_i^N[\cdot]$ and $E_i[\cdot]$.
 Therefore, a walk starting at $i$ must make at least $\min\{\abs{N-i}, \abs{-N-i}\}$ steps to make a difference.
-Using $L_{T,x}\ge0$ for all $x$, where $M_T$ is a Poisson process with rate $2$.
-For a fixed $T$, this probability converges to 0 as $N\to\infty$.
+Using $L_{T,x}\ge0$ for all $x$,